HDCat2/rate-editor/README.md

 <del>figure out how to make a web extension unzip .osz files</del>

+figure out how to fill default values and fetch form values

 figure out how to make a web extension modify downloaded files

 figure out what needs to be modified on .osu files